-The state park system provides services to people visiting parks more than 36 million times per year.
-To provide these direct services, a majority of the current agency budget is devoted to direct, on-the-ground service to park visitors.

-Park staff respond to visitor questions, address visitor concerns, provide event and interpretive programming, conduct administrative activities such as selling Discover Passes and registering campers, and provide a safe environment in which the public can enjoy the parks.
-We also work to keep public facilities such as restrooms, campgrounds and picnic shelters safe, clean, maintained and welcoming.
+The state park system provides services to people visiting parks over 35 million times per year.
+To provide these direct services, more than 70 percent of the current agency budget is devoted to direct, on-the-ground service to park visitors.
+Park staff respond to visitor questions, address visitor concerns, provide event and interpretive programming, conduct administrative activities such as selling Discover Passes and registering campers, and provide a safe environment in which the public can enjoythe parks.
+We also work to keep public facilities such as restrooms, campgrounds and picnic shelters safe, clean and welcoming.